easonlan123/Visual-Recognitionusing-Deep-Learning-2026-Spring-Homework-3/README.md

 ## Introduction

- The core idea is to build a DETR-based detector with pretrained weight ResNet-50 backbone by emphasizing localization early and focus on classification later.
+ The core idea is to build a Mask R-CNN detector-segmentor with pretrained weight ResNet-50 backbone by layer freezing and resizing and then carefully control post-processing at inference time.

 ---